 |Ideal For||RockBLOCK Mk2 Naked: Integration into existing devices

 Credits are used each time you transmit.
 1 credit is used per 50 bytes (or part thereof) of message sent or received.
 1 credit is also used if you check your mailbox and there are no messages waiting (A mailbox check).
-Credits do not expire, even if you are paying no line rental.
+Credits do not expire unless you do not use your account at all for 12 months.
 Credits are shared/pooled between all of the devices on your account

 |Bundle||per Credit||Bundle Price|